-Although many vertebrate pests cause problems in alfalfa, the most frequent offenders are pocket gophers (Thomomys spp.) and meadow voles (also known as meadow mice; Microtus spp.).
+Although many vertebrate pests cause problems in alfalfa, the most frequent offender is typically the pocket gopher (Thomomys spp.).
 Pocket gophers are short, stout burrowing rodents, usually 6-8 inches in length.
 They spend most of their time below ground where they use their front legs and large incisors to create extensive burrow systems.
-Meadow voles are small, blunt nosed stocky rodents with small eyes and short ears and legs.
-They are typically dark grayish brown in color with size intermediate to that of a house mouse and a rat.

-Pocket gophers will breed anywhere from 1 to 2 times per year, although in more southern irrigated alfalfa fields, they may reproduce up to 3 times per year.
-Female voles may produce from 5 to 10 litters per year.
-Therefore, continuous monitoring and control of gopher and vole populations is needed to keep their numbers low.
-Although gophers and voles can breed at
+Pocket gophers will breed anywhere from 1-2 times a year, although in more southern irrigated alfalfa fields, they may reproduce up to 3 times per year.
+Therefore, continuous monitoring and control of gopher populations is needed to keep their numbers low.
+Although gophers can breed at different times throughout the year, there is typically a pulse in reproductive pulse will often be more effective as there will be fewer gophers to control at that time.

-&lt;sup>1 R. A. Baldwin (rbaldwin@uckac.edu), UCCE Wildlife Pest Management Advisor, Statewide IPM Program, Kearney Agricultural Research & Extension Center, 9240 South Riverbend Avenue, Parlier, CA 93648; In: Proceedings, 2011 Western Alfalfa & Forage Symposium, Las Vegas, NV, 11-13 December, 2011.
+&lt;sup>1 R. A. Baldwin (rbaldwin@uckac.edu), UCCE Wildlife Pest Management Advisor, Statewide IPM Program, Kearney Agricultural Center, 9240 South Riverbend Avenue, Parlier, CA 93648; IN Proceedings, 2010 California Alfalfa & Forage Symposium and Corn/Cereal Silage Mini-Symposium, Visalia, CA, 1-2 December, 2010.
 UC Cooperative Extension, Plant Sciences Department, University of California, Davis, CA 95616.
-(See http://alfalfa.ucdavis.edu for this and other alfalfa symposium Proceedings.)
+(See http://alfalfa.ucdavis.edu for this and other alfalfa symposium Proceedings)